Pat & Cabbage: Supporting cast

 Michael is a fellow grandparent who meets Pat on a school run.
 Cabbage attempts to set them up on a date.

-Series 1
+Episodes

 Ratings

 The first episode was watched by 3.20 million viewers and was ranked the 20th most watched programme on ITV of the week.
 The second episode was watched by 2.77 million viewers and was ranked the 29th most watched programme on ITV of the week.
 The other 4 episodes were not ranked in the top 30, so their total viewers are not as precise.